mx-psi/tfg/text/Mathematics/04-quantum.md

 It has the same number of inputs and outputs.
 :::

-The ancillary and discard gates are not operations allowed within the model presented in [A model of quantum mechanics] since they are not unitary; nonetheless every quantum circuit can be transformed into a unitary quantum circuit:
+The ancillary and discard gates are not operations allowed within [the quantum model](#a-model-of-quantum-mechanics) since they are not unitary; nonetheless every quantum circuit can be transformed into a unitary quantum circuit:

 :::{.definition #dfn:purification}
  (@WatrousQuantumComputationalComplexity2009, sec III.3)